Cubs vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nico Hoerner and Christian Yelich will be among the star attractions when the Chicago Cubs play the Milwaukee Brewers on Wednesday at 8:10 PM ET, at American Family Field.
+William Contreras and Dansby Swanson will be among the stars on display when the Milwaukee Brewers face the Chicago Cubs on Thursday at 2:10 PM ET, at American Family Field.

-The Brewers are +125 moneyline underdogs for this matchup with the Cubs (-155).
-The over/under is 8.5 runs for the matchup (with -115 odds to hit the over and -105 odds on the under).
+The Brewers are the favorite in this one, at -110, while the underdog Cubs have -110 odds to win.
+An 8-run total is listed in the game.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.